 I think educating people about the realities of operating a YouTube channel will save a lot of people from wasting time and money chasing the wrong things.

 To establish some credibility: I run the channel http://www.youtube.com/therpgfanatic and my old channel was http://www.youtube.com/jfreedan (I had to abandon it a few years ago due to issues with YouTube’s monetization and copyright team).
-My videos have accumulated over 4 million views, though I took a 1-year break from my channel and am just now re-engaging it.
+My videos have accumulated over 4 million views, though I no longer actively produce videos for my gaming channel anymore.
+I decided to take a different career path.

-I am also CEO of the YouTube MCN Power Up TV.
-I’m throughly schooled in every function of a basic YouTube channel, as well as the advanced things like Content ID and rentals.
+I am also the founder of the YouTube MCN Power Up TV, and I am the former Vice President of the Thunder TV MCN.
+I’m thoroughly schooled in every function of a basic YouTube channel, as well as the advanced things like Content ID and rentals.
 Because of my experience I’ve worked as a consultant for a few companies, and now I’m passing some of this knowledge onto you.

 Some people have different definitions of success; a lot of YouTubers just see this site as a hobby and operate with the idea getting anyone to watch their videos is a huge success.